-It’s weird to think that there are specifically Christmas themed monsters in our popular zeitgeist already, but there are and I think they could be very fun to add into your next winter time D&D session.
+It’s weird to think that there are specifically Christmas-themed monsters in our popular zeitgeist already, but there are.
+And I think they could be very fun to add to your next wintertime D&D session.

 How would you make these monsters for Dungeons and Dragons?
 Do you think my version of the Grinch could be reformed by Cindy Lou Who?
-Which monster would you want to take on in a D&D session?
+How would you take Krampus on in a D&D session?
 Let us know in the comments!